katiejots/revealation/README.md

 - `--controls` Show the Reveal.js controls; defaults to false
 - `--wait` Number of milliseconds to wait for each slide/fragment to load before capture
 - `--maxindex {9999}` Maximum to use for frame indices; defaults to 9999

-## To Do

-- Improve the capture of CSS animations
-- Capture more than one frame of any included GIFs
-- Capture CSS transitions on fragments (ones like 'grow' and 'shrink')
-- Have an output PDF with selectable text
-- Make it work with older versions of Reveal.js